HectorOrdonez/fin-vista/README.md

 - using Mail facade instead of a wrapper.
 For a more purist approach, pass Mailer via DI
 - mailer creates the actual email, which should belong to the presentation layer (UI)
 - repositories assigning ids to the created objects, so the consumer does not need to do so
+- same model for presenting data.
+I need to think about UI